alextselegidis/plainpad/docs/upgrade.md

 In addition, Plainpad requires the PHP Zip extension to be installed for the update process to work.

+#### Upgrading from `1.0.0-beta.4` to `1.0.0`

+Steps:

+1. Make sure your server is running PHP v7.3+
+1. Make sure the entire Plainpad directory is writable 777 (the PHP process should be able to make changes to the file system).
+1. Go to the settings page and click the update button.
+1. An error will be displayed due to the laravel upgrade, that's fine this time.
+1. Finalize the upgrade by running "php artisan refresh" from the terminal.

+If you are still facing errors with your installation, check the following places for further information:

+* storage/logs/update-***.log for updater logs
+* storage/logs/laravel-***.log for framework logs
+* /var/log/apache2|nginx/error.log for server logs

 #### Upgrading from `1.0.0-beta.3` to `1.0.0-beta.4`

 Steps: